The EU Privacy Regulation will oblige gaming affiliates to comply with stringent requirements in the processing of personal data of players.

 - gaming affiliates’ liability arises only if they did not comply with the obligations imposed specifically on data processors by the EU General Data Protection Regulation or did not act within the scope of the lawful instructions of the operator;

-- in cases involving more than one operator or affiliate, each of them is liable for the refund of the whole damages;
+- in case of more than one operator or affiliate, each of them is liable for the refund of the whole damages;

-- gaming affiliates are liable for the misconduct of their sub-affiliates appointed by them, i.e. of the network of affiliates reporting to a “master” affiliate.
+- gaming affiliates are liable for the misconducts of their sub-affiliates appointed by them i.e. of the network of affiliates reporting to a “master” affiliate.

-Why operators will start scrutinizing the privacy compliance of their gaming affiliates
+Why operators will start scrutinising the privacy compliance of their gaming affiliates

-The scenario completely changes with the EU Privacy Regulation, which will oblige operators to renegotiate all data processing agreements.
-Indeed, the GDPR provides a detailed list of instructions that have to be contained in the agreement.
+The scenario completely changes with the EU Privacy Regulation that will oblige operators to renegotiate all the data processing agreements.
+Indeed, the GDPR provides for a detailed list of instructions that have to be contained in the agreement.

 How long is the line of processing?

-Gaming affiliates shall be instructed to “not engage another processor (i.e. another sub-affiliate) without prior specific or general written authorization of the controller (i.e. of the operator)”.
-This is a principle which “in theory” is already in place, but there are affiliates where the “line of data processing” is made up of more than five entities that were sometimes almost totally ignored by the operator, which had not even been notified of their identity.
-The EU Data Protection Regulation introduces more flexibility in appointing sub-affiliates, but such flexibility still requires that operators are able to have, at any given time, a full picture of the data processing activities performed on their behalf.
+Gaming affiliates shall be instructed to “not engage another processor [i.e. another sub-affiliate] without prior specific or general written authorisation of the controller [i.e. of the operator]“.
+This is a principle which is “in theory” already in place, but there are affiliates where the “line of data processing” is made of 5+ entities which were sometimes almost totally ignored by the operator that had not even been notified of their identity.
+The EU Data Protection Regulation introduces more flexibility in appointing sub-affiliates, but such flexibility still requires that operators are able to have at any time a full picture of the data processing activities performed on their behalf.

-Is data kept secure and do operators have full control over data breaches?
+Is data kept secure and operators have full control of data breaches?

-Gaming affiliates are required to comply with the same “appropriate technical and organizational measures to ensure a level of security appropriate to the risk” that are imposed on the instructing party (i.e. the operator).
-But how can gaming affiliates or their sub-affiliates, which are sometimes very small organizations, comply with these measures?
+Gaming affiliates need to be required to comply with the same “appropriate technical and organisational measures to ensure a level of security appropriate to the risk” that are imposed on the instructing party (i.e. the operator).
+But how is this complied with by gaming affiliates or their sub-affiliates that are sometimes very small organizations?
 Will this oblige operators to more carefully select their gaming affiliates?

-The review of the level of conformity with privacy laws of gaming affiliates, which is something that is either not performed at all or carried out only in relation to very large affiliates, will become an obligation to be performed periodically (e.g. annually).
-If an affiliate is not able to ensure privacy compliance, operators will be obliged to either terminate the relationship or face the risk of potential liabilities.
+The review of the level of conformity with privacy laws of gaming affiliates which is something that is either not performed at all or carried out only in relation to very large affiliates will become an obligation to be periodically (e.g annually) performed.
+If an affiliate is not able to ensure privacy compliance, operators will be obliged to either terminate the relationship with it or take the risk of potential liabilities.

 How are audits performed?

-This obligation is reinforced by the need for gaming affiliates to keep a “record of all categories of processing activities carried out on behalf of a controller”.
-Therefore, a gaming affiliate that might process personal data on behalf of several operators shall keep a separate record of the categories of processing activities carried out by each of its operators.
+This obligation is reinforced by the need for gaming affiliates to keep a “record of all categories of processing activities carried out on behalf of a controller“.
+Therefore, a gaming affiliate that might process personal data on behalf of several operators, such affiliate shall keep a separate record of the categories of processing activities carried out by each of his operators.

 How shall gaming affiliates be selected by operators?

-Because of the scenario described above, the selection of gaming affiliates might be required to perform much more detailed due diligence before selecting them.
-Data protection authorities have not yet accredited certification entities which might certify the level of privacy compliance of their clients, but this is likely to become a “must-have” in the long term, or will at least represent a competitive advantage.
+Because of the scenario above, the selection of gaming affiliates might require a much more detailed due diligence on them.
+Data protection authorities have not yet accredited certification entities which might certify the level of privacy compliance of their clients, but this is likely to become in the long term a “must-have” or at least will represent a competitive advantage.

-Regardless of the presence of any sort of certification, it is recommended that – at least prior to the effective date of the EU General Data Protection Regulation – operators:
+Regardless of the presence of any sort of certification, it is recommendable that – at least prior to the effective data of the EU General Data Protection Regulation – operators

 - map all their gaming affiliates and their sub-affiliates that shall be disclosed;